Multi-Class and Dual-Class Characters

 Wizard: A multi-classed wizard can freely combine the powers of the wizard with any other class allowed.
 Elves and half-elves wearing armor can cast spells in armor, as magic is part of the nature of elves.

 Thief: See Thieving Skill Armor Adjustments table for restrictions and penalties on thieving abilities for wearing of certain armor.
-A multi-classed thief cannot use any thieving abilities other than open locks or detect noise if he is wearing armor that is normally not allowed to thieves, i.e. not in that table at all.
-He must remove his gauntlets to open locks and his helmet to detect noise.
+A multi-classed thief cannot use any thieving abilities other than open locks, find/remove traps or hear noise if he is wearing armor that is normally not allowed to thieves, i.e. not in that table at all.
+He must remove his gauntlets to open locks or find/remove traps and his helmet to hear noise.

 Dual-Class Benefits and Restrictions